 '''

 struct rtems_filesystem_mount_table_entry_tt

 {

 Chain_Node

-Node:
+Node;

 rtems_filesystem_location_info_t

 mt_point_node;

 rtems_filesystem_location_info_t

 mt_fs_root;

+options;

 int

-options;
+void

 fs_info;

-void

 rtems_filesystem_limits_and_options_t pathconf_limits_and_options;

 /

-When someone adds a mounted filesystem on a real device, this will need to be used.
+When someone adds a mounted filesystem on a real device,

+this will need to be used.

-The best option long term for this is probably an open file descriptor.
+The best option long term for this is probably an

+open file descriptor.

 /

 char

-dev;
+dev:

 };

 '''

+Node

-NodeThe Node is used to produce a linked list of mount table entry nodes.mt_point_nodeThe mt_point_node contains all information necessary to access the directory where a filesystem is mounted onto.
+The Node is used to produce a linked list of mount table entry nodes.

+mt_point_node The mt_point_node contains all information necessary to access the directory where a filesystem is mounted onto.
 This element may contain memory that is allocated during a path evaluation of the filesystem containing the mountpoint directory.
+The generic code allows this memory to be returned by unmount when the filesystem identified by mt_fs_root is unmounted.

+mt_fs_root The mt_fs_root contains all information necessary to identify the root of the mounted filesystem.
+The user is never allowed access to this node by the generic code, but it is used to identify to the mounted filesystem where to start evaluation of pathnames at.

+options XXX

-The generic code allows this memory to be returned by unmount when the filesystem identified by mt_fs_root is unmounted. mt_fs_root The mt_fs_root contains all information necessary to identify the root of the mounted filesystem.
-The user is never allowed access to this node by the generic code, but it is used to identify to the mounted filesystem where to start evaluation of pathnames at. options XXX fs_info The fs_info element is a location available for use by the mounted file system to identify unique things applicable to this instance of the file system.
-For example the IMFS uses this space to provide node identification that is unique for each instance (mounting) of the filesystem. pathconf_limits_and_options XXX reside.
+fs_info The fs_info element is a location available for use by the mounted file system to identify unique things applicable to this instance of the file system.
+For example the IMFS uses this space to provide node identification that is unique for each instance (mounting) of the filesystem.

+pathconf_limits_and_options

+dev This character string represents the device where the filesystem will reside.